nikochan2k/ArrayBufferSample/README.md

 # Particle
 ---
-Particle is the library to read and write minimal data.
+Particle is the library to read and write minimal numeric data.